LW. / LW. Professor Maneka Sinha Open to 3L and 2L students; LL.M.s if space is available Maximum of 8 students |

 Seminar

-The seminar will meet weekly for three hours.
 The seminar will serve as an intensive survey of the use of forensic evidence, surveillance methods, technology, and experts in criminal cases.
 In the seminar, students will examine the use of forensic evidence, surveillance methods, and technology in the criminal legal system.
 The seminar will pay special attention to DNA evidence; various forms of pattern evidence, including firearms and toolmark analysis; and digital and algorithmic methods, including surveillance tools.
+The seminar will include a simulation component and case rounds.

 Qualifications for Applicants